-HexSign can issue every certificate type the App Store Connect API exposes — including iOS Development, iOS Distribution, Developer ID Application, Developer ID Installer, Mac Installer Distribution, Pass Type ID, and Apple Push.
+HexSign can issue every certificate type the App Store Connect API supports creating: Apple Development, Apple Distribution, Mac Installer Distribution, Pass Type ID, and Apple Push.
 The flow is the same for each: pick a type, pick a CSR, and HexSign hands the request to Apple.

 Issue a new certificate